gkarsay/parlatype/README.md

 * `glade`: install a glade catalog (default: false)

 ### Build from git
 Clone the repository and build with meson.
-You can use any prefix but you may have to adjust LD_LIBRARY_PATH and GST_PLUGIN_PATH for other prefixes.
+You can use any prefix but you may have to adjust LD_LIBRARY_PATH for other prefixes.
 In this case Meson prints a message with those paths.
 ```
 $ git clone https://github.com/gkarsay/parlatype.git
 $ cd parlatype